-Inorganic salts only to be generated when the TPC for Electrical Conductivity is exceeded or salt pollution is expected, Low confidence.
+Inorganic salts only to be generated when the TPC for Electrical Conductivity is exceeded or salt pollution is expected, should a tool for generating salts be available. # Low confidence.
 EcoSpec and TPC boundaries may need adjusting as data becomes available.